NOPEEEEEEEEEEEE/Chronicles-of-Crafting-a-Hybrid-Ray-Tracer-in-DXR/index.md

 # My journey implementing all this in DXR

 ### Setting up DXR
-As a code base for this project, I used my Dx12 rasterizer project that I made for my previous uni block.
+As a code base for this project, I used my previous DX12 rasterizer project.

 I started with my DX12 rasterizer project, setting up the DXR pipeline, shader tables, resource descriptor heap, and acceleration structures using NVIDIA's DXR helpers.
 [Here](https://developer.nvidia.com/rtx/raytracing/dxr/dx12-raytracing-tutorial-part-1) you can find the Nvidia tutorials on doing all this.